Doonesbury by Garry Trudeau for March 06, 2022

 5. Missing large

-taxidancer about 2 years ago
+taxidancer over 2 years ago

 The law doesn’t prohibit giving out water, what the people involved were doing was handing out water while wearing political buttons and campaign indicative paraphenalia, which is prohibited within a certain distance from the polling place.
 But it’s easier for Trudeau to make a false claim than to explain the truth, just like the rest of the media who made the same false claims.